 What the cheatee fails to understand initially (when they find out about the cheating) is that he or she isn’t stupid, but rather trusting and good, because he or she had faith in the spouse, they only saw the good and didn’t want to believe that someone who made a commitment to them to be faithful was ever capable of deceiving and hurting them like that.
 That doesn’t seem stupid to me.

 Secondly, why are you “ashamed?!”
-What on earth would make you ashamed of getting out of a bad situation and setting an example for your kids that it is unacceptable for dad to have girlfriends?
+What on earth would make you ashamed of getting out of a bad situation and setting an example for your children that it is unacceptable for dad to have girlfriends?

 Next, (and this is big) you say, “I don’t know if anyone can put up with me or deal with me.”
 It makes me sad because that statement makes it seem like you don’t like yourself very much.
 Ask yourself why that is.
-Are you mad at yourself for putting up with his cheating all these years? (which you shouldn’t be.)
+Are you angry with yourself for not leaving sooner? (which you shouldn’t be.)
 Is it that you are unhappy with other aspects of your life, your job, social life, friends?
-You need to figure out what you don’t like and fix it.

 That is how you deal with starting over after divorce at 40, and how you rebuild your life.

 Lastly, take time to really be honest with yourself about who you are, what mistakes you have made, what you want for your future, and what is going to make you happy.

-Starting over after divorce at 40 takes time, and there is no getting around the rollercoaster of a journey you have to go on before you gain real clarity.
+Starting over after divorce at 40 takes time, and there is no getting around the roller coaster of a journey you have to go on before you gain real clarity.

 You might just realize, you don’t want a “normal” life.
 What’s so great about “normal?”
 Maybe you deserve better than normal.
 How about exceptional?
 It’s there for the taking, but that’s up to you.